Acupuncture

 Spleen weakness

-Liver imbalance
+Liver imbalance or Liver Heat

 Wei Qi deficiency